 Informal meetings may be smaller group chats held either in the office or outside, perhaps at the local coffee shop.
 Formal minutes may not be recorded; however, participants may be encouraged to take their own notes.

-An example of an informal meeting could be a catch-up on the happenings of the clinic via the social media platform, and an informal meeting could be about staff first aid training, which is to be scheduled in the coming days.
+An example of an informal meeting could be a catch-up on the clinic's happenings via the social media platform, and an informal meeting could be about staff first aid training, which is to be scheduled in the coming days.

 Regardless of the type of meeting, there are some basic guidelines that you should always follow.

-• If you are required to provide a report or summary of your duties then be prepared with any handouts, presentation, or statistics that you may require.
+- If you are required to provide a report or summary of your duties, then be prepared with any handouts, presentations, or statistics.
 Prepare some basic dot points of what you need to say so that you do not forget anything.

 Watch